Toilet Signs Give The Scoop On Pee And Poop

 And then there are the signs that warn against multitasking with a toilet.

-Melody Schreiber (@m_scribe on Twitter) is a freelance journalist in Washington, D.C.
+Melody Schreiber (@m_scribe on Twitter) is a freelance journalist in Washington.